A look at the generalized Darboux transformations for the quasinormal spectra in Schwarzschild black hole perturbation theory: just how general should it be?: Conclusion

 In this paper we have studied in detail DT, BDT, GDT plus the DT for the frequency-dependent potentials in black hole perturbation theory.
 Our findings can be summarized as follows:

 (i) The isospectrality of the Darboux transformations is completely proven.

-(ii) The isospectrality of the binary Darboux transformations is completely proven, in stark contrast to the standard quantum mechanics where the binary DT do not possess this property.
+(ii) The isospectrality of the binary Darboux transformations is completely proven, in stark contrast to the standard quantum mechanics where (with some rare exceptions, mentioned above) the binary DT do not possess this property.

-(iii) The generalized DT has not this property and are valid only for solutions with the fixed frequency but in this case one can connect any ad hoc potentials via GDT!
-Of course, this is a purely formal link that does not have any practical significance.
+(iii) The generalized DT has not this property and are valid only for solutions with the fixed frequency but in this case one can connect any ad hoc potentials via GDT.

-(iv) We have constructed an analog of the Darboux transformations for frequency-dependent potentials and have shown that such transformations are not isospectral and therefore are most likely useless in QNM spectral computation problems.
+(iv) We have constructed an analog of the Darboux transformations for frequency-dependent potentials and have shown that such transformations are not isospectral, so their usefulness for QNM spectral computation problems appears to be rather doubtful.

-In conclusion, we can only agree with the folllwing opinion of the authors of the paper \cite{GJK-2017}: ``It may even be that future efforts should look beyond the Darboux method.
-Other methods of seeking isospectral potentials, such as the one described in Abraham and Moses[10], exist''.
+In conclusion, we can only agree with the following opinion of the authors of the paper \cite{GJK-2017}: ``It may even be that future efforts should look beyond the Darboux method.
+Other methods of seeking isospectral potentials, such as the one described in Abraham and Moses \cite{Abraham_Moses}, exist''.
+It must be owned that, as the authors of this article, and as mathematicians who has been working with DT and its various applications for quite a long time, we would have loved nothing more then to arrive to something more optimistic then the conclusion presented here.
+We sincerely hope that the future studies will provide a more positive take on the effectiveness of GDT with $\l$-dependent coefficients (see the discussion at the beginning of Sec. \ref{sec:GDT}) for the fascinating problem of QNM spectrum's derivation.
+But at this juncture it would probably be prudent not to count on that.